zhuliwen/RoadnetSZ/code/LToS/README.md

     python3 runexp.py

-(a) small_6_6:
+### (a) small_6_6:

 It will lead to a 100-round-long iteration (NUM_ROUNDS: number of rounds can be modified) where every round contains one training episode (with network updated) and one testing episode (without network updated).
 It will run faster on a multi-core server with GPUs.
-When NUM_ROUNDS=100, gen=4 and cnt=3600, We give one evaluation instance which was run on one PCL server (192.168.202.80) with one Tesla M10 GPU:
+When NUM_ROUNDS=100, gen=4 and cnt=3600, We give one evaluation instance which was run with one Tesla M10 GPU:

     1 whole training round: about 350s
     1 testing round: about 50s